 Quantifying the Pressure of Legal Risks on Third-Party Vulnerability Research

-Alexander Gamero-Garrido, Stefan Savage, Kirill Levchenko, Alex C. Snoeren.
+Alexander Gamero-Garrido, Stefan Savage, Kirill Levchenko, and Alex C. Snoeren.
 2017.
-Quantifying the Pressure of Legal Risks on Third-Party Vulnerability Research.
-In Proceedings of the 24th ACM SIGSAC Conference on Computer and Communications Security (CCS '17).
-ACM, Dallas, TX, USA
+Quantifying the Pressure of Legal Risks on Third-party Vulnerability Research.
+In Proceedings of the 2017 ACM SIGSAC Conference on Computer and Communications Security (CCS '17).
+ACM, New York, NY, USA, 1501-1513.

 Date Written: August 30, 2017